FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch6.md

 The structure of the SESSION-BASED ROLE-BASED ACCESS CONTROL pattern is shown in the class diagram in Figure 6.18.
 The class Role is an intermediary between Subject and Object, holding all authorizations a user possesses while performing the role, and acts here as an execution context.
 Within a Session, only a subset of the roles assigned to a Subject may be activated, just those necessary to perform the intended task.
 Roles may be composed according to a Composite pattern [Gam94], in which higher-level roles acquire (inherit) rights from lower-level roles.

-Figure 6.18: Class diagram for the SESSION-BASED ROLE-BASED ACCESS CONTROL pattern
+<Figures figure="6-18">Class diagram for the SESSION-BASED ROLE-BASED ACCESS CONTROL pattern</Figures>

 ### DYNAMICS

 Figure 6.19 shows a sequence diagram for the use case ‘Request access to an object’.
 A Subject has already opened a Session (see Figure 6.17 on page 106) and requests access to an object in a specific way (accessType).
 The session uses the corresponding ReferenceMonitor, which in turn checks whether the rights of the Session roles allow the access.
 If so, the access is permitted.

-Figure 6.19: Sequence diagram for the use case ‘Request access to an object’
+<Figures figure="6-19">Sequence diagram for the use case ‘Request access to an object’</Figures>

 ### IMPLEMENTATION